discolarrence/Catering/README.md

 **Catering**

 Catering is a database created to assist chefs/kitchen managers in ordering supplies based on catering orders.
+The main purpose is to generate a supply needs list to use for ordering, on its own or combined with a restaurant par list and chacked against inventory to generate an order sheet.

 ## Features

-- Add item to order
-- Produce list of weekly catering product needs
+- Produce lists of supply needs based on catering orders
-- Produce list of disposables needed
-- Update products used for ingredients & disposables
+- Update products used for each ingredient/disposable
-- Delete orders in database

 ## User Instructions